ELLE9/SQLexercises/track_solution.md

-The purpose of this file is to track my solutions to the sql exercises found on http://sql-ex.ru/
+The purpose of this file is to track my solutions to the sql exercises found on sql-ex

 1. Find the model number, speed and hard drive capacity for all the PCs with prices below $500.
 Result set: model, speed, hd.
 ```sql